-New portfolio company in Tanzania scaling up access to electric cooking services
+New portfolio company in Tanzania scaling up access to clean cooking through biogas solutions

 Learn why support for clean cooking solutions is needed